vanhthefirst/customer_churn_project/README.md

 - **Customer Prediction**: Predict churn risk for individual customers
 - **Segment Analysis**: Analyze customer segments and their characteristics
 - **Retention Strategies**: Evaluate and compare retention interventions
+- **A/B Testing for Retention Strategies**: Test the impact of retention interventions on reducing the churn rate

 ## Model Performance